Trump’s Pick for Interior is the Best Cabinet Nominee for Sportsmen, So Far

 A Farm Bill Program Filling Bag Limits and Bar Stools in Montana

-Sleepy towns awaken across Big Sky Country as hunters flood in to take advantage of private land access opportunities
+Sleepy towns awaken across Big Sky Country as hunters flood in to take advantage of opportunities to access private land with great wildlife habitat

 I willingly endure a 60-mile daily commute from my home on Maryland’s rural Eastern Shore to downtown Washington, D.C., in order to raise my family amidst the farm fields and tidewaters of Chesapeake Bay country and to wake up on bitter winter weekends just eight miles from my duck blind and deer stand.
 My love of the slower pace of rural places, and my affinity for the cackle of pheasants, also brings me to the northeast corner of Montana each fall, when good friends converge on the Eastern Hi-Line with a few great bird dogs.